brunorijsman/dske-python/docs/dske-protocol.md

 protocol per-se.
 Instead, these steps are implemented using some secure mechanism that is outside of the scope of the DSKE protocol itself.
-We refer to these steps as out-of-band steps.
+We refer to these steps as out-of-band steps;
+in ladder diagrams they are shown in red.
-We refer to the steps that are actually part of the DSKE protocol itself as in-band steps.
+We refer to the steps that are actually part of the DSKE protocol itself as in-band steps;
+in ladder diagrams they are shown in green.

 The out-of-band steps include:
 1. Clients registering themselves with hubs.